 Deciding which gas rewards card is better for you depends on your needs and how you plan to use the card.
 Read on to see how these cards compare side by side.

-The Bank of America content was last updated on November 19, 2020.Whether you have a road trip in your future, commute a long distance to work each day or simply drive to run errands, a gas rewards card is a great way to earn cash back on a major everyday purchase.
-Two popular options are the Bank of America® Cash Rewards credit card and the Blue Cash Preferred® from American Express.
+The Bank of America content was last updated on March 8, 2021.Whether you have a road trip in your future, commute a long distance to work each day or simply drive to run errands, a gas rewards card is a great way to earn cash back on a major everyday purchase.
+Two popular options are the Bank of America® Cash Rewards credit card and the Blue Cash Preferred® Card from American Express.
 With the Blue Cash Preferred, you can earn 3 percent cash back at U.S. gas stations.
 Alternatively, the Bank of America Cash Rewards card offers 3 percent cash back in a category of the cardholder’s choice, including gas (on up to $2,500 in combined choice category purchases each quarter).
 Both cards pay 1 percent cash back on general purchases.

 Which card is better?